stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/mariadb.md

-    When running an networked instance of MariaDB, please keep in mind that any user on Sherlock will be able to connect to the TCP ports that `mysqld` runs on, and that proper configuration must be done to prevent unauthrozied access.
+    When running an networked instance of MariaDB, please keep in mind that any user on Sherlock will be able to connect to the TCP ports that `mysqld` runs on, and that proper configuration must be done to prevent unauthorized access.

 Like in the single-node case, you need to create a `~/.my.cnf` file, but